School Counselor Office

 - Providing resources for coping, self-esteem, and stress so parents can be full partners in their children’s educational effort.

-- Listening and interpreting concerns and helping to work toward mutual solutions to problems.
+- Listening to concerns and helping to work toward mutual solutions to problems.

 As Advocates for Students: